 Picking defects occur during harvest and are typically caused by rough handling.
 While many harvest defects may appear small or innocuous, any wound or damage to fruit may leave it open to a secondary infection or infestation.

-Sensory evaluation by a human tester is the simplest and most common starting place when it comes to quality control for fresh produce.
+A quick note about the simplest and perhaps most common starting place when it comes to fresh produce quality control: taste testing!
 These quality checks rely on the senses of sight, smell, touch, and sometimes taste to evaluate the quality and freshness of produce.
 Sensory evaluation can provide valuable information about the qualitative characteristics of fruits and vegetables, helping to determine their ripeness, texture, and overall desireability for sale.
 During sensory evaluation, quality control inspectors examine the produce visually, looking for any external defects such as discoloration, bruises, cuts, or blemishes.
 They assess the overall appearance, including color, size, shape, and uniformity, as these attributes are often associated with quality and consumer preference.

 While sensory evaluation is a valuable tool, it's important to acknowledge that it has inherent subjectivity.
 The perception of sensory attributes can vary among individuals, and personal preferences may influence evaluations.
 To mitigate this subjectivity, sensory panelists undergo training to develop a common vocabulary and understanding of quality attributes.
 Standardized evaluation protocols and reference samples are often employed to minimize variability.